splunk/splunk-connect-for-syslog/docs/troubleshooting.md

 ```
 sysctl -p restart SC4S
 ```
-Check podman logs for warning.

 ## Events not in correct Timezone?
 By default SC4S resolves the timezone to GMT.
-If customer have preference to use local TZ then set the user TZ preference in Splunk.
+If customer have preference to use local TZ then set the user TZ preference in Splunk during search time rather than at index time.
 [Timezone config documentation](https://docs.splunk.com/Documentation/Splunk/8.0.4/Data/ApplyTimezoneOffsetstotimestamps)

 ## Verification of TLS Server